-The San Diego Youth Homelessness Consortium (SDYHC) is a collaborative entity designed to increase the effectiveness of the service delivery system in San Diego County for youth experiencing or at risk of experiencing homelessness.
-We accomplish this through the sharing or resources, coordination of efforts and advocacy around the following efforts:
+The San Diego Youth Homelessness Consortium is a collaborative entity designed to increase the effectiveness of the service delivery system in San Diego County for youth experiencing or at risk of experiencing homelessness.
+We accomplish this through the sharing of resources, coordination of efforts, and advocacy around the following efforts:

-- Informing and advancing the creation and maintenance of a youth-focused coordinated continuum of services.
+- Informing and advancing the youth-focused coordinated continuum of services.

-- Build capacity around the network of providers.
+- Building capacity around the network of providers.

 - Coordinating knowledge and leveraging resources through collaboration.